ppy/osu-wiki/wiki/Glossary/en.md

 A set of numbers that will shoot stars and display a comboburst (if enabled in the [options](/wiki/options)) after obtaining one of these milestones.

-The combo milestones for osu! and osu!catch game modes are 30, 60, 100, and multiples of 50 after 100.
+The combo milestones for osu! and osu!catch are 30, 60, 100, and multiples of 50 after 100.
 For osu!taiko, the combo milestones are multiples of 50.
 For osu!mania, the combo milestones are multiples of 100.

 ### Combo Multiplier Effect

-The combo multiplier effect occurs in the osu!, osu!taiko, and osu!catch game modes.
+The combo multiplier effect occurs in the osu!, osu!taiko, and osu!catch.
 This occurs because said game modes use the player's current combo as a part of the score calculations.
 Meaning that a player would get a higher score, if they had gotten a full combo, than someone who played the same map with a broken combo.

 However, if you obtain a combo of ~10,000, your score will begin to count backwards.
 This is a flaw with the 32-bit signed integer where (in computing) the max integer is 2,147,483,647.
 A new scoring system, [scoreV2](/wiki/Score#scorev2), is in the works to fix this.